Buggin’ Out

 “Whatever, I don’t think I’m doing that bad here,” I said, loosing it a little.
 “Give me some credit.
 I mean, a cockroach just fell on my head.
 I think the fact that I’m still sitting here means that I’m freaking braver than most people.”
 Only I didn’t say freakin’.

 It wasn’t that my roommates weren’t kind people or capable of a little human sympathy.
 They just honesty believed that I was making a ginormous fuss over nothing.
-My only explanation for this is that all Belgians must go through rigorous outdoor survival courses as children, sent into the woods as five-year-olds with only a supply of Belgian chocolate and a giant stick, because man, my roommates were hardened wilderness experts.
+My only explanation for this is is that all Belgians must go through rigorous outdoor survival courses as children, sent into the woods as five-year-olds with only a supply of Belgian chocolate and a giant stick.
+Because MAN, my roommates were hardened wilderness experts.
 Nothing fazed them.

 “What are you going to tell the customs officials when you have to go through Immigration in the States?”
 I asked after he’d stooped to pick up a snake skin.
 I was generally curious.
 He and his girlfriend were planning on spending a few days in New York before heading back to Europe.
 I could just imagine the conversation.

 Some bored, barely awake immigration officer asks him “Do you have anything to declare?”
-And out he whips his miniature Guatemalan rain forest; aloe plant in a bag full of dirt, giant wooded stick, snake skin, bug cemetery and all.
+And out he whips his miniature Guatemalan rain forest; aloe plant in a bag full of dirt, giant wooden stick, snake skin, bug cemetery and all (seriously, he was carting all of those things around in his backpack).

 He just shrugged.
 “They’ll like the bugs.
 You’re the only one who doesn’t like them.”
 He was teasing of course, but it was true.